 Some businesses with limited security resources are likely to be the most vulnerable.
 Everyone is at risk as AI-based ransomware, and other forms of malware are incredibly efficient at spreading and hitting targets with precision.
 The AI war, which is industrial and political espionage and intelligence gathering, is another growing threat.
 Even the German parliament has suffered from such cyber operations.

 The biggest lesson to be learned from this is that many traditional security measures are no longer good enough.
 Artificial intelligence works just like the human brain: it learns, develops, and grows.
 No firewall or built-in virus checking program can compete with this.

 The system analyzes these patterns, groups them according to certain criteria, and then makes conclusions or assumptions.
 In traditional machine learning, a computer learns to decode information that people have already categorized and labeled.
-We can also say that machine learning-based systems are programs that can learn using data sets selected and marked by people.
+Machine learning is the most relevant discipline in AI-powered cybersecurity today.

 The more this program repeats the cycle of recognizing and assigning categories to patterns to conclude them, the better it “understands” how it can be done on its own, without human help or additional scripts written by people.

-You can come across many different machine learning algorithms, but they all usually perform one of the following tasks:
+You can come across many different machine learning algorithms, but they all usually perform one of the following tasks in cybersecurity:

 Benefits of Artificial Intelligence in Cybersecurity

 AI technologies such as machine learning and natural language processing enable analysts to respond faster and more confidently to threats.